 Go on a Movie Tour

 If you’re anything like me, you won’t leave New York City without touring at least some of its famous filming locations.
-Whether you choose to do your research and explore them on your own, or opt for a guided themed tour led by a reputed company like On Location Tours Inc. or Walks of New York, you’ll be spoilt for choice in this cinema-perfect city.
+Whether you choose to do your research and explore them on your own or opt for a guided themed tour led by a reputed company like On Location Tours Inc. you’ll be spoilt for choice in this cinema-perfect city.

 Include destinations such as Central Park South, Greenwich Village, and Flatiron Building in your itinerary and you’ll be able to see the apartment building where Monica, Chandler, Joey, and Rachel lived, plus lots of familiar sights featured in American Hustle, The Great Gatsby, Home Alone 2: Lost in New York, Gossip Girl, and Spider-Man.